anpawo/Mary/Documentation/User Manual.md

 ## 2. Syntax and Basics

 Our language is iterative, and takes direct inspiration from Python, TypeScript as well as C. In the following chapters we will see how to write our language.
-The following examples are non-exhaustive and you are encouraged to read the [Formal description of our language's grammar](#https://github.com/EpitechPromo2027/B-FUN-500-PAR-5-2-glados-zacharie.rodde/blob/Documentation/Documentation/Formal%20description%20of%20our%20language%27s%20grammar.md) by clicking the link or going to the [official repository](#https://github.com/EpitechPromo2027/B-FUN-500-PAR-5-2-glados-zacharie.rodde) and clicking on `Documentation` and then on `Formal description of our language's grammar.md`.
+The following examples are non-exhaustive and you are encouraged to read the [Formal description of our language's grammar](https://github.com/EpitechPromo2027/B-FUN-500-PAR-5-2-glados-zacharie.rodde/blob/Documentation/Documentation/Formal%20description%20of%20our%20language%27s%20grammar.md) by clicking the link or going to the [official repository](https://github.com/EpitechPromo2027/B-FUN-500-PAR-5-2-glados-zacharie.rodde) and clicking on `Documentation` and then on `Formal description of our language's grammar.md`.

-This file contains detailed descriptions of our language's grammar using the [BNF notation](#https://letmegooglethat.com/?q=BNF+notation).
+This file contains detailed descriptions of our language's grammar using the [BNF notation](https://letmegooglethat.com/?q=BNF+notation).

 ---

-## **Data Types**
+## 3. Data Types

-### **CharType**
+### CharType
 Represents a single character.
 - Example: `'a'`, `'1'`, `'$'`
 - **Usage:**